 I’d love to share six psalms Busted Halo’s readers can turn to for comfort in times of illness.
 From Psalm 41, which speaks of God’s care for the sick, to Psalm 6, an anguished cry for mercy, the psalms can not only offer encouragement for healing, but remind us that suffering is part of the human condition that can be offered up sacrificially.
 In this piece, I would highlight the different ways six specific psalms show God’s understanding of–and compassion for–sickness.

 Pitches are preferred, but if you would like to send us a submission, please follow these guidelines:

 - Length: Usually 500-700 words, but depends on the piece.
 Please attach your piece as a Microsoft Word Document.
 We will not accept submissions over 1,000 words.

 - Stories must be previously unpublished and should follow the guidelines listed above.

 - Include five headline ideas with each submission.

 - Include ideas for photos or images that could illustrate your piece.

 - Send us your Twitter handle and links to your blog or other online publications.

-We will try to respond to everyone who reaches out to us with story ideas.
-Please allow two-three weeks for a response.
+We try to respond to everyone who reaches out to us with story ideas.
+Please allow two to three weeks for a response.
 This time frame will vary with the volume of submissions.